team-earth/a2a-human-extension/README.md

 - Extend A2A protocol to represent human-aligned entities
 - Support structured discovery and collaboration via AgentCards
-- Encode motivational, communicative, and governance metadata using recognized frameworks (e.g., Spiral Dynamics, Hofstede)
+- Encode motivational, communicative, and governance metadata using recognized frameworks (e.g. Spiral Dynamics, Hofstede)

 ---